pmboutet/deep-ai-agent-demo/README.md

 DEEPGRAM_STT_DOMAIN=https://api.deepgram.com
 DEEPGRAM_API_KEY=YOUR-DG-API-KEY
 OPENAI_API_KEY=YOUR-OPENAI-API-KEY
+DEEPGRAM_ENV=development or production
+JWT_SECRET=YOUR-JWT-SECRET
 ```

-1. For `DEEPGRAM_API_KEY` paste in the key you generated in the [Deepgram console](https://console.deepgram.com/).
+1. For `DEEPGRAM_API_KEY` paste in the key you generated in the [Deepgram Console](https://console.deepgram.com/).
 2. Set `DEEPGRAM_STT_DOMAIN` to be `https://api.deepgram.com`.
-3. `OPENAI_API_KEY` should be an OpenAI API Key that can access the chat completions API.
+3. The`OPENAI_API_KEY` should be an OpenAI API Key that can access the chat completions API.
+4. For `DEEPGRAM_ENV`: This is a custom environment variable specific to this application and is used to determine how API keys are handled.
+In development mode, it uses the API key directly from the environment.
+In production, it would create temporary API keys for each session.
+5. For `JWT_SECRET`: This is used for JSON Web Token (JWT) authentication.
+The application uses this for: Generating authentication tokens when users first visit.
+Verifying tokens for protected API routes and securing the WebSocket connection

 #### Run the application